gtech-mulearn/IEEE-LAUNCHPAD/JerrinMathewGeorge.md

 - [AIRMED](https://github.com/Anantha9004/AIR-MED)

-#### History of Community Engagement:

--  Discuss your history of community engagement in a technical capacity, such as answering questions on platforms like Stack Overflow or actively participating in technical forums like mailing lists and Discord servers.

-#### Highly Visible Technical Content:

-- Highlight any highly visible technical blog posts, articles, or video series you have created.

 #### Highly Used Software Tools:

 - Jupyter Notebook, Microsoft Visual Studio Code, PVsyst, EasyEDA, Arduino IDE, R Studio, Unity Editor